fluid-checkout/fluid-checkout/readme.txt

 Fluid Checkout simplifies and improves the checkout experience on WooCommerce websites for your new and repeating customers with a truly linear, Shopify-like checkout.

-Eliminate unnecessary friction at the checkout page and benefit from better conversion rates, customer satisfaction, and earned customer's loyalty.
+Eliminate unnecessary friction at the checkout page and benefit from better conversion rates, customer satisfaction, and earned customer loyalty.

 Ask for shipping information before billing in a **multi-step or one-step checkout**, easily add trust symbols, add options for gift message and packaging and display a coupon code field that does not distract your customers.